sqcred/SPackets/README.md

-# SPackets
+# SPackets TCP

-SPackets is a simple Java packet system using websockets.
+SPackets is a simple Java packet system using the builtin tcp sockets.

-For installation and usage see [Wiki](https://github.com/sqcred/SPackets/wiki)

-If you have any problems or suggestions, please open an issue :)
+NOT READY FOR USE YET